-That LIFE devoted several pages and numerous photographs to reporting on this development (pun intended) suggests just how remarkable this achievement really was.
-Remember: this was happening 65 years ago.
+That LIFE devoted several pages and numerous photographs to reporting on this new development (lame pun intended) is an indication of just how remarkable the achievement really was.
+Remember: This was happening 65 years ago.
 Men and women had been pushing the technical limits of photography ever since the medium was born, well over a century before — but no one , it seems, had ever bothered to devote the energy, time and money it would take to devise a method for printing pictures directly on to fabric.
 Two New York-based companies were out to change that grave dereliction: by 1947, the “photographic fabrics [were] being produced in quantity by two new and rival processes.”

 Both methods depend on a series of secret chemicals and dyes with which fabric is impregnated to make it light-sensitive.
 In the Foto-Fab process used by Leize, Inc. of New York a light shining through a negative film makes a positive print on cloth.
 In the Photone process of Ross-Smith Corp., also of New York, a positive film is used.

 For the textile-printing industry photographic fabrics are the big news of the year.
 Although now limited to a group of restrained monotones, both pioneering companies are working to develop techniques that will give them full-color photographs on fabric and an opportunity to compete vigorously with traditional methods of printing fabric.

 Today, of course, there are countless companies, and indeed entire industries, dedicated to printing photographs on every and any surface imaginable.
 Nevertheless, there’s something genuinely endearing about the pictures in this gallery — as if the act of printing photographs on fabrics was not merely a spiffy technological coup, but something akin to a small miracle.